Sunainagoel/Sunainagoel-capstone-MAT496/README.md

 ## Overview

-My project is an AI-powered Career Gap Analyzer.
-It takes a user's Resume and a target Job Description (JD) as input.
-Instead of just giving a generic similarity score, it builds a structured knowledge graph of the user's skills versus the job requirements.
-It identifies specific "Skill Gaps" and then autonomously uses a search tool to find the best, up-to-date learning resources (tutorials/documentation) to fill those gaps.
+My capstone project, the CareerGap Analyzer, acts as an intelligent career coach.
+Unlike simple keyword matchers, this agent uses a multi-step AI workflow to deeply analyze the semantics of both a Resume and a Job Description.
+It doesn't just tell you that you aren't a match; it explains why and, more importantly, how to fix it.
+By leveraging a directed graph architecture (LangGraph), the agent identifies specific technical and soft skill gaps and immediately searches the live web to provide high-quality, free learning resources.
+It transforms a passive rejection into an active, actionable learning plan.

 ## Reason for picking up this project